tony-jacobs/widget.js/ROADMAP.md

 Easy
 --
+* Remove size formatting code (or make it part of the template)

 * New template type for formatters (perhaps #{value|type,args})
   - Include: time, money, and phone numbers.
   - Should be pluggable.
 For example, phone numbers is not general.

-* Remove size formatting code (or make it part of the template)

-* Remove 'content' layout widget (it's not special)

 Medium